 The Best Orange Wineries and Cellar Doors

-It may seem like a recent success story, but Orange’s grapevine roots extend as far back as the 19th century.
-Take a tour of this highland, cool climate hotspot’s top-flight wineries and cellar doors, to discover why Orange is the new black in the world of wine.
+It may seem like a recent success story, but Orange’s history as a wine region extends as far back as the 19th century.
+Take a tour of this highland, cool climate hotspot’s top-flight wineries and cellar doors, to discover why Orange is the new black in the world of Australian wine.

-Now home to over 60 vineyards and wineries planting everything from outstanding Shiraz and Cabernet Sauvignon to top-shelf Chardonnay, Gewürztraminer and Sangiovese, comparisons to other iconic wine regions like the Mornington Peninsula are becoming more commonplace as customers become more aware of what Orange has to offer.
+Blessed with mineral-rich soils – a legacy of Mount Canobolas’ fiery past – it is now home to over 60 vineyards and wineries, and comparisons to other iconic wine regions like the Mornington Peninsula have become increasingly commonplace as gourmet travellers and wine aficionados become more aware of all that Orange has to offer.

-There’s so much to take in that we’ve compiled a list of highlights for you: our top picks of Orange’s premium wineries and cellar doors.
+There’s so much to take in that we’ve compiled a list of highlights for you: our top picks of Orange’s best wineries and cellar door experiences, with some recommended places to stay for your visit and some tips on where to have lunch while you’re there.
 Let’s begin!

-A proudly Australian family owned and operated business, the vision for Nashdale Lane began in 2001.
+A proudly Australian family-owned and operated business, Nashdale Lane was founded in 2001.
 Husband and wife team Nick and Tanya Segger are hands-on and passionate in what they do, and have built a winery that is focused on ethical practices and a respect for the land.

 Situated in the highlands of Orange on 60 acres at the foot of Mount Canobolas, the vineyard produces a range of quality varietals such as Sauvignon Blanc, Pinot Gris, Riesling, Chardonnay, Pinot Noir, Tempranillo and Shiraz, as well as quality blends under their ‘social’ label.